Up to 60% off sofas & mattresses — limited‑time deals.

 When an alternative may fit better:

-• La-Z-Boy for more structured back support and motion options
+• La-Z-Boy if you want more structured back support and motion options

-• Burrow for lighter modular pieces and easier apartment logistics
+• Burrow if you want lighter modular pieces and easier apartment logistics

 Pro Tips for Behold Home Sofa

-• Measure doorways, turns, and stairwells—not just the wall where the sofa will sit.
+• Measure doorways, turns, and stairwells, not just the wall where the sofa will live.

-• For deep seats, add a small lumbar pillow so your lower back doesn’t drift into a slouch.
+• For deep seats, add a small lumbar pillow so your lower back does not drift backward.

-• Use an ottoman as a “depth reducer” if your feet dangle when seated upright.
+• Use an ottoman as a depth reducer if your feet hang when you sit upright.

-• Keep a lint brush nearby; textured upholstery can show day-to-day contact.
+• Keep a lint brush nearby; textured upholstery can show daily contact fast.

-• Vacuum seams and creases weekly so grit doesn’t work into the fabric.
+• Vacuum seams and creases weekly so grit does not settle into the fabric.

-• Place felt pads under legs to reduce floor scuffs when you make small layout tweaks.
+• Place felt pads under the legs to reduce floor scuffs during small layout changes.

-• For sectionals, map walk paths first and keep at least one clear route through the room.
+• For sectionals, map walk paths first and keep one easy route through the room.

-• Use a washable throw on the most-used seat zone if your household snacks on the sofa.
+• Use a washable throw on the most-used seat if your household snacks on the sofa.

 FAQs